-We determined that we met all of the criteria to classify the assets and liabilities of BWise as held for sale as of December 31, 2018.
-The disposal of BWise did not represent a strategic shift that would have a major effect on our operations and financial results and is, therefore, not classified as discontinued operations.
-No impairment charge was recorded for the year ended December 31, 2018 as the carrying amount of the net assets was less than the fair value less costs to sell.
-Fair value was determined based upon the anticipated sales price of these products and services based on current market conditions and assumptions made by management, which may differ from actual results and may result in an impairment if market conditions deteriorate.
+We determined that we met all of the criteria to classify the assets and liabilities of BWise as held for sale.
+The disposal of BWise did not represent a strategic shift that would have a major effect on our operations and financial results and was, therefore, not classified as discontinued operations.
+As a result of this classification, the assets and liabilities of this business were recorded at the lower of their carrying amount or fair value less costs to sell.